temporalio/cli/temporalcli/commandsmd/commands.md

 * Start the optional Options section with an H4 `#### Options` header line.
 * Follow the header declaration with a list of options.
 * In the current implementation, you must include at least one option.
   Otherwise, although `gen-commands` will complete, the CLI utility will not run.
-* To incorporate an existing options set, add a single line below options like this.
-  End every `Include options set for` line with a period.
+* To incorporate an existing options set, add a single line below options like this, remembering to end every `Include options set for` line with a period.

   ```
   Includes options set for [<options-set-name>](#options-set-for-<options-set-link-name>).